ParamMute: Suppressing Knowledge-Critical FFNs for Faithful Retrieval-Augmented Generation: Preliminaries: Understanding the Role of FFN in Unfaithful Generation

 \textbf{Activation Differences Between Faithful and Unfaithful Responses.} To quantitatively examine the relationship between FFN activation and response faithfulness, we compute the layer-wise activation ratio \( R^l(\hat{r}) \), as defined in Eq.~\ref{eq:response_level_activation}, for both the unfaithful subset \(\mathcal{D}^-\) and the faithful subset \(\mathcal{D}^+\).
 We then define their difference as the \textit{activation gap}, given by:

-As shown in Figure~\ref{fig:act_diff}, while most FFN layers exhibit minimal differences, we observe consistently higher activation in $\mathcal{D}^-$ within a narrow range of layers, particularly in the middle-to-deep transformer blocks (i.e., layers 20 to 29).
-This pattern suggests that unfaithful generations may be associated with distinct activation behaviors concentrated in these specific layers.
+As shown in Figure~\ref{fig:act_diff}, while most FFN layers exhibit minimal differences, we observe consistently higher activation in $\mathcal{D}^-$ within a narrow range of layers, particularly in the middle-to-deep transformer blocks.
+This pattern suggests that unfaithful generations may be associated with distinct activation behaviors concentrated in these specific layers (robust across diverse settings; see Appendix~\ref{append:ua_ffn_diff_setting}).

 \textbf{Correlation and Causal Analysis of FFN Activation for Unfaithful Generation.} To statistically verify this association, we compute the Pearson Correlation Coefficient (PCC) between the activation ratio $R^l(\hat{r})$ and the unfaithfulness indicator $(1 - y_f)$ across the dataset.
 As shown in Figure~\ref{fig:pcc}, mid-to-deep FFN layers exhibit increasingly positive correlations (p-value < 0.05), confirming a significant positive correlation between activation in these layers and unfaithful generation.
 This evidence supports our hypothesis that a specific subset of mid-to-deep FFN layers—termed \textit{Unfaithfulness-Associated FFNs (\kffn{})}—plays a central role in unfaithful generation.
 When these layers exhibit excessive activation, the model increasingly relies on internal parametric knowledge (as further evidenced in Appendix~\ref{append:lambda_trained}), overriding retrieved context and leading to unfaithful outputs.